Amlyze/amltrix-data/markdown/actors.md

 - Use stolen or synthetic identities and fabricated corporate or personal data to meet eligibility requirements.
 - Collude with complicit insiders or facilitators to bypass standard oversight procedures.
 - Rapidly move or layer the proceeds across multiple accounts, impeding financial institutions' ability to trace and identify the illicit origin.
-- [Undisclosed Payment Aggregation](https://framework.amltrix.com/techniques/T0138) — Illicit operators knowingly funnel criminal proceeds into legitimate payment flows by:

-- Opening or misusing merchant accounts and aggregator models to blend illicit funds with genuine customer transactions.
-- Structuring deposits or splitting them into smaller increments below detection thresholds.

-This practice obscures the true origin of funds and hampers financial institutions in identifying suspicious activity or freezing illicit flows.
 - [Economic Relief Fraud](https://framework.amltrix.com/techniques/T0144.005) — They orchestrate fraudulent relief claims by submitting forged or falsified documentation to obtain illicit funds from economic relief programs.
 Once received, they move or layer these proceeds through various accounts, complicating financial institutions' ability to identify legitimate transactions and detect fraud.
-- [Cuckoo Smurfing](https://framework.amltrix.com/techniques/T0016.002) — Illicit operators execute cuckoo smurfing by:

-- Obtaining legitimate remittance details intended for genuine recipients.
-- Substituting their own illicit funds into the unsuspecting recipient’s account, making the deposit appear as a normal inbound transfer.
-- Diverting the real remittance elsewhere, leaving the actual beneficiary unaware that their legitimate payment never arrived.

-These actions exploit weak identification protocols around third-party deposits, frustrating financial institutions’ AML monitoring.
+- [Offshore Insurance Schemes](https://framework.amltrix.com/techniques/T0085) — Illicit operators exploit offshore insurance policies in lenient regulatory environments to place and layer criminal proceeds.
+They may:

+- Pay large single-premium or investment-linked policies using illicit funds and redeem them prematurely, producing payouts that appear legitimate.
+- Stage or fabricate insurance claims for nonexistent assets (such as phantom vessels), receiving ostensibly lawful claim settlements.

+These practices obscure the origin of funds and complicate financial institutions’ efforts to detect and investigate suspicious transactions across borders.
-- [High-Cash Flow Real Estate](https://framework.amltrix.com/techniques/T0010.002) — Illicit operators acquire or manage high-cash-flow real estate to integrate illicit funds by:
+- [Cryptocurrency Mining](https://framework.amltrix.com/techniques/T0020) — Illicit operators facilitate cryptocurrency mining by:

-- Channeling illegal proceeds through property revenues such as rent or room charges.
-- Structuring deposit patterns to mimic normal operating income, reducing the likelihood of detection by financial institutions.
+- Using illicit funds to pay for mining hardware, energy bills, or remote hosting services.
+- Generating newly minted coins without prior on-chain transaction histories, severing the link to the original dirty money.
+- Presenting these mining-related expenses as legitimate operational costs, making it more challenging for financial institutions to identify tainted proceeds.
 - [Unemployment Insurance Fraud](https://framework.amltrix.com/techniques/T0144.008) — Illicit operators file or coordinate fraudulent unemployment claims, manipulating eligibility details or using stolen identities to receive illicit government disbursements.
 These deposits appear as legitimate benefit payments and can circumvent financial institution scrutiny.
 - [Loyalty Points](https://framework.amltrix.com/techniques/T0106) — Illicit operators exploit loyalty or reward point programs by: